 Biked a few miles through a dense July pudding for lunch with a colleague at Beezy’s.
 Nice place, Beezy’s: a zesty tapenade on the Mediterranean Veggie, the only sandwich I’ve ordered there in, oh I don’t know, the last three visits.
 Biked because D. and Is. have been in Mt.
 Pleasant area driving around in the Element for the better part of the week–returning in a couple of hours.
 And biking because we have not yet purchased a second vehicle this summer, though we have promised the loan guarantors at the credit union that we will get to that next week.

 I secured the bike to this telephone pole behind the restaurant, making sure it was beyond the steady drops falling from a window air conditioner above.
+One look at it made think that the unit was in badly in need of austinductcleaning.us.
 While I was inside, it rained–a five minute sprinkle that had evaporated again by the time I was on my way home again.
 I could not determine whether the bike had gotten wet from the rain, but the AC run-off hadn’t touched it.

 While biking I set my new smartphone’s CardioTrainer app to ping a satellite every so often so I could quantify how far and how slowly I’d traveled.
 My Tracks and CardioTrainer seem like good options, as the free apps go.
 Open GPS is okay, too.
 And I have downloaded RunKeeper, which is apparently calibrated for a few more activity types than any of the others, just in case I want to take my phone skating, downhill skiing, or swimming.